bellmit/attic/README.md

         public Connection createContext() throws SQLException {
             return dataSource.createConnection();
         }

+Subclasses may also provide either, both, or none of the two optional completion methods:

 * `void finish(C context)` handles finishing a successful transaction.
 For example, a JDBC transactor might implement this as